autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

-# Explore Models for Tabular Data with Text and Other Columns
+# Explore Models for Data Tables with Text and Categorical Features

 :label:`sec_tabularprediction_text_multimodal`

-In this tutorial, we will introduce how to use AutoGluon to deal with tabular data that involves text and other type of features, e.g., categorical features.
-These types of data are prevalent in real world applications.
-For example, when we try to analyze the sentiment of users' tweets, we can not only use the raw text in the tweets but also other features such as the topic of the tweet and the user profile.
-In the following, we will investigate different ways that you may combine the neural network model in AutoGluon Text, which is based on state-of-the-art pretrained language models and the ensemble techniques in AutoGluon Tabular to improve the final performance on multimodal datasets.
-For more details about what's the inner-working of the AutoGluon Text neural network, you may refer to :ref:`sec_textprediction_heterogeneous`.
+We will introduce how to use AutoGluon to deal with tabular data that involves text and categorical features.
+This type of data, i.e., data which contains text and other features, is prevalent in real world applications.
+For example, when building a sentiment analysis model of users' tweets, we can not only use the raw text in the tweets but also other features such as the topic of the tweet and the user profile.
+In the following, we will investigate different ways to ensemble the state-of-the-art (pretrained) language models in AutoGluon TextPrediction with all of the other models used in AutoGluon TabularPrediction.
+For more details about the inner-working of the neural network architecture used in AutoGluon TextPrediction, you may refer to :ref:`sec_textprediction_heterogeneous`.